There are two nine-hole courses nearby.

 Here you will have the most fun you have ever had learning history.
 Ride a computer controlled covered wagon, journey the trails with living history interpreters, see and touch the tools and artifacts of the pioneers and enjoy a campfire in the beautiful evening setting of the historic Clover Creek Encampment. http:// www.oregontrailcenter.org For more information please call 1-800-448-BEAR.

-Largest commercially developed limestone cave in the state of Idaho, fairyland rooms of gleaming stalactite and stalagmite formations open (one after the other) on the half-mile tour, located 10 miles up scenic St. Charles canyon near beautiful Bear Lake, and guided tours daily June through Labor Day.
+Largest commercially developed limestone cave in the state of Idaho, fairyland rooms of gleaming stalactite and stalagmite formations open (one after the other) on the guided 90 minute, half-mile tour.
+Be prepared for the 400 steps up and down in the cave and bring a jacket, the cave is about 40 degrees year round.
+Located 10 miles up scenic St. Charles canyon near beautiful Bear Lake, and guided tours daily June through Labor Day.

 Ice never melts in this small cave located at the bottom of a doline.
 During the spring, water collects from the surrounding area and passes through the doline making exploration difficult.
 Late summer and early fall is probably the best time to visit.
 The entrance is easy to access and a boardwalk stretches across a standing water region near the opening.
 Ice formations are present in the interior of the cave and some scrambling over rocks is necessary to reach them.
 Old calcium carbonate deposits are visible on walls, ceilings, and floors.
 Take a flashlight, sturdy hiking shoes, and a jacket.
 A hard-hat is always a good idea as well.
 This cave should be fun for all ages to explore.